Eduardo V. Manalo: Deputy Executive Minister (1994-2009)

-On May 7, 1994, Eduardo V. Manalo assumed his responsibility as Deputy Executive Minister of the Iglesia ni Cristo after being elected unanimously by the Church Executive Council at the Central Temple.
+On May 7, 1994, Manalo assumed his responsibility as Deputy Executive Minister of the Iglesia ni Cristo after being elected unanimously by the Church Executive Council at the Central Temple.
 As a Deputy Executive Minister, he will be the successor of the Office of the Executive Minister and also has the task to temporarily assume the duties of Executive Minister during the latter's absence.
 He was entrusted with the task of registering the INC officially in Rome, Italy, in 1994.
 In 1996, along with 11 ministers, he joined the then Executive Minister Eraño G. Manalo in establishing the INC's local congregation in Jerusalem, Israel.
 In 1997, he also accompanied on establishing the congregation in Athens, Greece.

 Over the months of July to August 1998, he conducted a pastoral visitation to Hawaii and the US in commemoration of the 30th year of the INC in the West.
 Another major pastoral visitation took place over the months of April to May 2006, to the local congregations in Europe, Middle East, and Asia.

 Administration

-In thirteen years (2009-2022) of leadership of the Church since Eduardo V. Manalo assumed the office as the Church's Executive Minister on September 7, 2009, INC has ordained 4,522 ministerial workers to become new ministers [from January 2, 2010, in Templo Central (Central) to October 14, 2022, in San Fernando (Pampanga East)] with almost 6,000 ministerial students to become future ministers in Iglesia Ni Cristo School For Ministers for Academic Year 2022-2023.
-16 New Extensions of the School For Ministers added (9 in the Philippines and 7 abroad).
-INC has ordained 15 Head Deacons to become new Bishops assigned in the Locale Congregation [from May 23, 2015, in Las Piñas (Metro Manila South) to February 15, 2020, in Pamplona (Metro Manila South)].
-Opened 1,228 new local congregations with 1,434 new extensions being groomed to become local congregations, 63 additional countries and territories reached by the Church, 78 ecclesiastical districts.
-There are 181 Ecclesiastical Districts of INC in this current. and 3 main offices:
+With sixteen years (2009-2025) of leadership of the Church since Eduardo V. Manalo assumed the office as the Church's Executive Minister, INC has ordained 5,288 ministerial workers to become new ministers starting from January 2, 2010 until September 20, 2025.
+With almost 6,000 ministerial students to become future ministers in Iglesia Ni Cristo School For Ministers for Academic Year 2025-2026.
+21 New Extensions of the School For Ministers added (14 in the Philippines and 7 abroad).
+INC has ordained 29 Head Deacons to become new Bishops assigned in the Locale Congregation from May 23, 2015, in Las Piñas (Metro Manila South) to January 15, 2023, in Paco (Manila).
+Opened 1,228 new local congregations with 1,434 new extensions being groomed to become local congregations, 78 additional countries and territories reached by the Church, and 100 ecclesiastical districts.
+There are 205 in this current. and 3 main offices: